julianlam/feps/fep/f228/fep-f228.md

 When `context` property is present on an activity, it MUST resolve to a collection of activities.

-### Compatibility with Conversation Containers

-In [Conversation Containers][FEP-171b] this collection would coincide with the conversation container.
-It will contain `Add` activities in addition to other activities.

-### `history` property

-Collections described in this document can be implemented separately.

-If both of them are implemented, the `history` property can be added to a collection of posts, indicating a corresponding collection of activities.
-This property is defined in [FEP-bad1: Object history collection][FEP-bad1], although the use case here differs from the one described in that proposal.

-### `contextHistory` property

-`contextHistory` property can be used to make a reference from a post to a collection of activities.
+`contextHistory` property is used to make a reference from a top-level post to related collection of activities.

+> [!NOTE]
+> The collection of conversation activities was originally a part of [Conversation Containers][FEP-171b] proposal.

 ## Reading collections